ucsb-cs184-f24/team07-LayItOut/team/retrospectives/RETRO_02.md

-# Date of Retrospective: 10/18/23
+# Date of Retrospective: 11/8/23

 ### Meeting Time
-Section03
+Friday Meeting

 ### Team Attendance
 * Led by: Vaani Arora
-* Present: Palvi Sabherwal, Emily Thai, Charlene Patenaude, Bella Ward, Niyati Mummidivarapu
+* Present: Palvi Sabherwal, Emily Thai, Charlene Patenaude, Bella Ward
-* Absent: Hannah Shakouri (participated in discussion virtually)
+* Absent: Hannah Shakouri, Niyati Mummidivarapu (participated in discussion virtually)

 ## Action item
 * a goal: Everyone should finish their 2 issues so that we can merge on Friday.